DanielBypassStuffs/danielbypassstuffs.github.io/README.txt

-How dare you save the file, you fucking cunt
+If you are reading this:
+You are an idiot!
+But if you saved the whole website, then: How dare you, you fucking cunt?